Partial federal government shutdown

 Language assistance services are available to HCA customers free of charge.
 This includes:

-If you find something on this site is not working, or does not comply with WCAG 2.0 guidelines for accessibility, please contact the information technology accessibility coordinator.
+If something on this site is not working, or does not comply with WCAG 2.1, please contact the information technology accessibility coordinator.

-HCA's Web Accessibility Transition Plan guides us as we continually improve our site, ensuring adherence to WCAG 2.0 standards in:
+Our Web Accessibility Transition Plan guides us as we continually improve our compliance with WCAG 2.1 standards in:

 HCA is committed to providing equal opportunities for employment.
 Employees with disabilities are fully supported at HCA.
 An employee may request and receive reasonable accommodation in all aspects of employment, including but not limited to: application, hiring, advancement, discharge, compensation, training, and other terms, conditions, and privileges of employment.